Polden Hills: Ecology

 Great Breach and Copley Woods near Compton Dundon is a Nature Conservation Review Woodland Site, owned and managed by the Somerset Wildlife Trust.
 It has been designated as a biological Site of Special Scientific Interest because of the invertebrate population.

 In April 2017 the National Lottery awarded a grant to Butterfly Conservation, to help expand the populations of brown hairstreak (Thecla betulae) and the large blue (Phengaris arion) butterflies across a network of sixteen sites.
 The brown hairstreak is associated with hedges, scrub and woodland edges with plenty of blackthorn (Prunus spinosa).
-The easiest way to find the butterfly is to look for the white eggs on the black twigs of blackthorn in winter; the annual cutting of hedges is considered one of the reasons for butterflies decline.
+The easiest way to find the butterfly is to look for the white eggs on the black twigs of blackthorn in winter; the annual cutting of hedges is considered one of the reasons for butterfly's decline.
 Change of hedgerow management from flailing and annual cutting to more a traditional laying has led to an increase in eggs at six sites, and over three winters, found the brown hairstreak to be stable there.
 Eggs have increased in three other sites and have returned to two other sites.
 The change in hedgerow management has increased the amount of suitable, young-growth blackthorn, for egg-laying females.
 The large blue butterfly has a complex life-cycle with the larva feeding on thyme (Thymus vulgaris) and marjoram (Origanum majorana), and later tricking red ants (Myrmica sabuleti) into thinking it is an escaped ant grub.
-Overwintering in an ant nets the larva feeds on the grubs, with pupation taking place in early June.
+Overwintering in an ants' nest, the larva feeds on the grubs, with pupation taking place in early June.
 Habitat improvement for the large blue occurred at thirteen locations with contractors and volunteers restoring 8 hectares of limestone grassland, by scrub cutting.
 The butterfly has since bred on much of this area.
 To increase the available foodplants, 2,500 plug plants of thyme were grown by Bridgwater College and Groves Nursery, and planted on five of the sites.
 Marjoram seed was also collected and sown on the scrub-cleared sites.
-In 2019 the large blue was found at ten of the sites; an increase of four since 2017.
+In 2019 the large blue was found at ten of the sites, an increase of four since 2017.

 Centres of population

 The former medieval planned town of Caput Montis was located at the western end of the Polden Hills.
-Caput Montis failed as a planned town and now exists as the earth works of a Motte and Bailey in the hamlet of Downend, now a detached part of the village of Puriton.
+Caput Montis failed as a planned town and now exists as the earthworks of a motte and bailey in the hamlet of Downend, now a detached part of the village of Puriton.
 There was also at Dunball a railway halt, a hotel, a post office and a wharf – part of the port of Bridgwater.

-There are a number of small villages situated on both slopes of the ridge, many of which are named in the Domesday Book.
-Most of the eastern villages, from Street to Cossington, and possibly Woolavington, (which are also parishes) are located in medieval planned-parishes.
+There are a number of small villages situated on both slopes of the ridge, many of which are named in Domesday.
+Most of the eastern villages, from Street to Cossington, and possibly Woolavington, (which are also parishes) are located in medieval planned parishes.
 They once formed parts of the estates of Glastonbury Abbey.